Azure/login/README.md

   - It's **enabled** by default.
   - Users can disable it by setting an env variable `AZURE_LOGIN_POST_CLEANUP` to `false`.

+Azure Login Action use env variables to enable or disable cleanup steps.
 In GitHub Actions, there are three valid scopes for env variables.
 - [env](https://docs.github.com/actions/writing-workflows/workflow-syntax-for-github-actions#env)
-  - valid for all the jobs in this workflow.
+  - valid for all jobs in this workflow.
 - [jobs.<job_id>.env](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idenv)
   - valid for all the steps in the job.
 - [jobs.<job_id>.steps[*].env](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv)